WibblyGhost/southerly-split-keeb/README.md

   > I had troubles when first trying this out with a TRS cable and it shorted VCC to GND, the MCU never booted whilst plugged into TRRS.

 - Use I2C for TRRS communications next time, this requires some rewiring on the PCB with some pull up resistors.
 But will allow for multiple devices to be connected through TRRS.

+- Figure out how to do matrix lighting from master to slave.
+(It's doesn't seem to want to update the slave correctly)

+- Figure out how the master slave connection works properly, allow USB connection from either side?